Kai Jones

-Kai Martinez Jones (born January 19, 2001) is a Bahamian professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
+Kai Martinez Jones (born January 19, 2001) is a Bahamian professional basketball player for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+He previously played in the NBA for the Charlotte Hornets and Dallas Mavericks.
 He played college basketball for the Texas Longhorns.

 Early life

 Born in Nassau, Bahamas, Jones moved to the United States when he was 11 years old.
-Before high school, he returned to his home country hoping to pursue a career as a long jumper.
+After his sophomore year in high school, he returned to his home country hoping to pursue a career as a long jumper.
 At age 15, Jones played organized basketball for his first time, being drawn to the sport after having a growth spurt.

 High school career

 In the summer of 2017, Jones took part in a Basketball Without Borders Americas camp held by the National Basketball Association (NBA) in Nassau.
 That year, he worked out with and took advice from top high school recruit Deandre Ayton in their hometown of Nassau.
 As a result, Jones was inspired to play basketball in the United States.
 For the 2017–18 season, he enrolled at Orlando Christian Prep in Orlando, Florida, as a high school senior.
 He was teammates with five-star recruits Nassir Little and C. J. Walker and helped win the Florida High School Athletic Association (FHSAA) Class 3A state championship.
 In high school, Jones woke up at 4:45 a.m. every day to train and played basketball after school.
 At the same time, he saw academic success, graduating with a 4.2 grade point average and summa cum laude honors.

 In the summer of 2018, Jones attended the NBA Global Camp in Treviso, Italy.
 Following his senior year, he played a postgraduate season at Brewster Academy in Wolfeboro, New Hampshire.
 On February 4, 2019, Jones was named to the National Prep Invitational all-tournament team.
 In March, he helped Brewster Academy win the USA National Prep Championship.